kchannak/analyze/README.md

-# analyze_log
+# log-analysis

-Log file analyzer to get statistics on particular patterns in log files
+This software analyzes the log file provided as input to obtain some summary statistics for the user.